doubletwist/magicplay-arm/README.md

 ### Install

 *Note:* currently we only have systemd init scripts.
-This install will only work for Arch Linux!
+This install will only work for systems that use systemd like Arch Linux!

 ```
 curl -O https://github.com/doubletwist/magicplay-arm/tarball/master # or clone this repo